List of 24 media: Parodies

-24's enormous popularity also led the series' format to be parodied in more than one occasion, most prominently in The Simpsons season 18 episode "24 Minutes", and in South Park season 11 episode "The Snuke".
+24's popularity also led the series' format to be parodied in more than one occasion, prominently in The Simpsons season 18 episode "24 Minutes", and in South Park season 11 episode "The Snuke".
 Also, the series is referred to in the American Dad! season 1 episode "Threat Levels": when the Smith house is quarantined after it is thought to be infected by a virus, Stan suggests to watch the entire first season of 24.
 Fellow Fox-aired series House M.D. has been known to refer to 24 mockingly.

-The clock and split-screen style in 24 has also been parodied in the anime Lucky Star; in episode 17, Sojiro (Konata's father), Yui, and Yutaka are making a birthday party for Konata, and subsequent scenes mimic this style.
+The clock and split-screen style in 24 has been parodied in the anime Lucky Star; in episode 17, Sojiro (Konata's father), Yui, and Yutaka are making a birthday party for Konata, and subsequent scenes mimic this style.
 The clock/split-screen style was also in the 100th episode of Keroro Gunsō.

 CollegeHumor created a parody of 24 known as 24: The Unaired 1994 Pilot.
 In the short film, Jack Bauer dons a long scruffy hairdo and has to go back and forth to use a telephone booth (due to lack of wireless technology) to call CTU for objectives, as he tries to stop a bomb.

 Late Night with Conan O'Brien had a 24 spoof segment called 60, where instead of 24's 1 hour episodes, episodes of 60 only lasted one second of a one-minute season.
 It would take numerous episodes to show a cell phone conversation, including one episode just showing the main character closing his phone.

 The 2010 Albuquerque 48 Hour Film Project featured a short parody of 24 called Jane Backer: Dental Billing Assistant—complete with a female Jack Bauer who tortures an uncooperative dental patient.
 The film won multiple awards.